raonirenosto/stock-report/README.md

 # Stock Report
-Generate and show a stock report for the last 5 business day of brazilian stock market (Bovespa).
+Generate and show a stock report for the last 5 business days of brazilian stock market (Bovespa).

 ## Configuration
  Open file **config.json** and change the following fields: